mininet/mininet.github.com/source/walkthrough/index.markdown

 The Mininet default install (using `util/install.sh -a`) does not install NOX Classic.
 If you would like to install it, run `sudo ~/mininet/util/install.sh -x`.

-To run a regression test with NOX running the NOX app 'pyswitch', the NOX_CORE_DIR env var must be set to the directory containing the NOX executable.
+To run a regression test with NOX running the NOX app `pyswitch`, the `NOX_CORE_DIR` env var must be set to the directory containing the NOX executable.

 First verify that NOX runs: